ICLAD-Hackathon/ICLAD26-NVIDIA-Problems/README.md

 | PRIM | `opentitan/hw/ip/prim/` | OpenTitan primitive library (base components) |
 | KMAC | `opentitan/hw/ip/kmac/` | OpenTitan Keccak Message Authentication Code |

+## Evaluation Metric
+The evaluation has two phase.
+Firstly, we evaluate the functional correctness with the existing testbenches.
+Secondly, if the optimized RTL design from agent is functional correct, we track the power, performance, and area metrics after Yosys, number of LLM calls, and token cost for scoring. **We will provide a evaluation metric soon.**

 ## Prerequisites

 Full setup (Docker image, container usage, and **ASAP7 techlib** for synthesis/STA) is documented in **[ENV_PREPARATION.md](ENV_PREPARATION.md)**.
 Read that file first.